Seipex-Finance/seipex-contract-info/README.md

     uint256 timestamp
 )
 ```
-Emitted when by all token purchases with detailed information.
+Emitted by all token purchases with detailed information.

 ### Sale Tracking
 ```solidity